 We will partner with Health Career Connection under a paired grant from The California Endowment.
 The Phillip R. Lee Institute for Health Policy Studies brings additional expertise, resources, and campus-wide presence to this effort.

-Pathfinder Council
+Pathfinder Council will guide the work

 A Pathfinder Council guides the direction, priorities, and processes of this work and serve as connectors to the many perspectives and communities across California.
 Pathfinder Council members play an essential role in co-designing how we will elevate, prioritize, and respond to health workforce challenges and opportunities.
 Launching the Pathfinder Council ensures community input drives research priorities and policy products support community advocacy.
 We are grateful to be joined by these inaugural Pathfinder Council members (pictured from left to right alphabetically):